JonJagger/cyber-dojo/readme.txt

 >git show 4:sandbox/filename
 To look at filename's differences between tag 4 and tag 3
 >git diff 4 3 sandbox/filename
-To find the folder... from the cyberdojo folder
+To find the folder from the cyberdojo folder
 >ruby names.rb
 Which will provide the sha1 based folder name for recent dojos.
 It's much easier and more informative to just click on a traffic light.